ctorgalson/ansible-role-lamp/README.md

 ### Notes

-1. Many of the variables shown here could be stored in `group_vars/` and/or `host_vars/` (especially when provisioning multiple servers!) and are only included to provide an all-in-one-place look at what's needed to run the playbook.
+1. Many of the variables shown here could be stored in `group_vars/` and/or `host_vars/`--especially when provisioning multiple servers! (see `molecule/default` for a working example)--and are only included to provide an all-in-one-place look at what's needed to use the role in a playbook.

    If the variables were stored elsewhere, this playbook could be as simple as: